Prague’s Architectural Wonderland (July 2016)

 with No Comments

 Prague, in the Czech Republic, was like a portfolio of architectural styles and structures.
 Together, the city was greater than the sum of its parts.
-Each building design and detail brought a different flavor to the city, e.g. the medieval astronomical clock and Church of Our Lady before Týn in Old Town Square.
-Other unique structures were the Charles Bridge, Dancing House and the buildings at the Jewish Quarter.
+Each building’s design and detail brought a different flavor to the city, e.g., the medieval astronomical clock and the Church of Our Lady before Týn in Old Town Square.
+Other unique structures were the Charles Bridge, Dancing House, and the buildings of the Jewish Quarter.
 The Charles Bridge had an array of 30 statues created by different sculptors.

-Other unique-looking churches included the Cathedral of St. Clement, St. Vitus Cathedral and St. Nicholas Church.
-The Golden Lane, a street in Prague Castle, was lined with colorful miniature houses.
-This was once home to goldsmiths, a fortune teller and a Nobel laureate in literature, among others.
-Golden Lane was connected to the Dalibor Tower, which contained a dungeon and collection of medieval armor.
+Other unique-looking churches included the Cathedral of St. Clement, St. Vitus Cathedral, and St. Nicholas Church.
+The Golden Lane, a street within Prague Castle, was lined with colorful miniature houses.
+It was once home to goldsmiths, a fortune teller, and a Nobel laureate in literature, among others.
+Golden Lane was connected to the Dalibor Tower, which contained a dungeon and a collection of medieval armor.

 Prague was certainly an architectural wonderland, filled with history and legends.